Pastoral Team and Pastoral System

 Mrs Kelly Payne

-Assistant Head of Year 8 and 9 and Attendance Officer
+Assistant Head of Year 9 and Attendance Officer

 Miss Kirsty Playdon